What is churn analytics?

 As a churn reduction strategy, you send that user cohort an email offering a free month of service.
 Then, you use cohort analysis to see how that group of users responded to outreach efforts.
 After a month, you’re able to determine that they were less likely to churn after receiving the promo offer.
 Success!

-In this instance, taking the time to understand the “why” behind your customer churn rate provided actionable insights to help you recoup initial customer acquisition costs—and keep hard-earned customers engaged.
+In this instance, taking the time to understand the “why” behind your customer churn rate provides actionable insights to help you recoup initial customer acquisition costs—and keep hard-earned customers engaged.

 Depending on the drivers behind your churn rate, remember that churn reduction strategies can be applied at any point in the customer journey—from how your product is built or architected, to how it’s sold, marketed, and supported.

-How using Mixpanel’s product analytics reduces customer churn
+How using Mixpanel’s product analytics can reduce customer churn

-Let’s look at two quick examples of how Mixpanel has helped companies from three different verticals reduce churn.
+Let’s look at a few quick examples of how Mixpanel has helped companies from three different verticals reduce churn.

 Online food ordering/food delivery